How much down payment do I need to purchase a home?

 Before you start hunting for a home, the best place to start is by connecting with a Mortgage Broker.
 You need to know what you can afford.
 Ideally you will want a mortgage pre-approval, which is an in-depth process done by the lender to determine your mortgage affordability.
 The size of the mortgage you can get approved for is based on a variety of factors.
 The most vital ones include the size of your down payment, credit worthiness, your current liabilities and your income.

-The pre-approval serves three purposes:
+The pre-approval serves two purposes:

 1) It will let you know the maximum you are qualified for